Sarahh716/PCOS-Gene-Expression-Project/PCOS_Granulosa_Project/README.md

    - T-tests between PCOS and control samples
    - Volcano plot highlighting significant and suggestive DEGs

-4. **Metabolic Relevance Annotation**
-   - Annotate top DEGs for involvement in steroidogenesis, lipid, and glucose metabolism

 ## Usage
 1. Open the notebooks in `notebooks/`.